exercism/v3/languages/common-lisp/exercises/concept/basic-lists/.docs/instructions.md

 ## 3. What's next thing(s) on the list?

 When they are out shopping Leslie wants to know what to look for next.
 But they also like to peek ahead at the list to see what the second, or third items are.
 Other times they want to check the 23rd item (their lucky number).
-Finally they sometimes like to see everything on the list after they buy the next thing.

 - `first-thing` will evaluate to the first thing on the list
 - `second-thing` will evaluate to the second thing
 - `third-thing` will evaluate to the third thing
 - `twenty-third-thing` will evaluate to the twenty-third thing
-- `not-the-first-thing` will evaluate to everything but the first thing.

 ## 4. Removing a thing from the list

 When Leslie finds the first thing on the list on the shelf then want to remove the item from the list.
-Help them out by writing a function `remove-first-item` which will remove that first item from the list.
+Help them out by writing a function `remove-first-item` which will evaluate to a list with everything but the first thing on the input list.

 ## 5. Are you a member?